How Do I Obtain Coverage for My Boat? Can I Ever Be Turned Down?

 - Limited medical payments for certain accidents occurring on your boat

-If purchased, this may provide coverage for your clothing, portable radios, fishing equipment, water skis or other personal items.
+- If purchased, this may provide coverage for your clothing, portable radios, fishing equipment, water skis or other personal item

 What Is My Boat's Value Under An Insurance Policy?